How much can I borrow?

 If you know roughly how much money you spend on expenses per year, you can put the total amount in this box.
 If not, select ‘use average Australian annual expenses’ If you already have a loan and/or credit card, put in the amount and frequency of your repayments.

-You can view your results by either graph or table.
+You can view your results either by graph or table.
 You’ll see an estimate of how much your monthly home loan repayment may be.
 Of course, this is just an indication of how much you can afford to borrow.
 We’re here to help, so give us a call, visit us in person or complete our general enquiry form any time to arrange a chat.

 Note: The results from the calculator should be used as an indication only.
 Results do not represent either quotes or pre-qualifications for a loan.
 The specific details of your loan will be provided to you in your loan contract.
 It is advised that you consult a financial adviser before taking out a loan.